Using Photivo

 A simple left click on the button triggers the default save action that can be configured in the settings.
 By default it is set to save the current pipe.
 A right click on the button opens the save menu.

-• Save settings file only writes the .pts file that contains the complete settings for your picture.
-Save current pipe and Save full size also create that .pts file automatically.
+file that contains the complete settings for your picture.
+Save current pipe and Save full size also create that.pts

 Gimp Export